WELCOME TO

 strong in rich reds and pinks, so this creamy persimmon expression was a

 surprise.
-As our picture shows, the blooms are highly ruffled and segments
+As our picture shows, the blooms are highly ruffled

-are wide.
-Color is very clean and smooth, making strong contrast with the
+and segments are wide.
+Color is very clean and

-bright green foliage.
-Blooms exhibit a narrow penciled eye which is
+exhibit a narrow penciled eye which is especially

-NAVAJO SUNSET heavily and have many nice kids with a variety of eye
+and have many nice kids with a variety of eye expression and colors ranging

-expression and colors ranging from pink to bright lava hues.
+from pink to bright lava hues.

 |